PGF500Crowdsale/Crowdsale/README.md

 Token contract:

-- The token contract mints a total supply of 60.000.000 ICH ERC20 tokens and disburses them to the address specified upon creation.
+- The token contract mints a total supply of 284,000,000 PGF7T ERC20 tokens and disburses them to the address specified upon creation.
 - The tokens are born non-transferable and can be made transferable later by the contract owner.
 - Some owner-defined addresses *can* transfer the tokens even while they are locked.
 The sale and reservation contracts need to do that.
 - The owner is automatically whitelisted.
 Transfering ownership also adds the new owner to the whitelist (and removes the former owner from it).